 Sheldon High School provides all students the opportunity to learn in a caring and supportive environment.
-The curriculum is rigorous to meet the Oregon State Standards and the KSUS College Readiness Standards.
+The curriculum is rigorous to meet the Oregon State Standards.
 Our school community challenges students, staff and families to create a student-centered culture that emphasizes intellectual excellence and respect for the qualities each member brings to our community.

 Sheldon High School offers humanities programs that include honors, Advanced Placement and International Baccalaureate courses, offered in both a traditional and international studies format.

 Sheldon offers a wide variety of career courses in art, broadcasting (radio and television), business, human services, computer technology and environmental studies.’

 Sheldon has many co-curricular programs including student government, National Honor Society, drama, a host of clubs and activities, and 21 sports providing opportunities for both men and women.

 Sheldon provides advisory programs to develop relationships and to address career-related learning standards.

 During the 2018-2019 academic school year, the attendance rate for Sheldon High School will increase from 91.1 (2017-2018) to 95.0%.
 2017-2018 grade level data was 94.31 for 9th Grade, 92.47 for 10th grade, 93.66 for 11th Grade and 90.57 for 12th Grade.
 In addition we will focus on improving grades 10-12th by 2%.